Buying Property in Lanzarote: Your Ultimate Real Estate Investment Guide

 Step-by-Step Guide to Buying Your Property in Lanzarote

-Property acquisition on the island is divided into several important phases:
+Property acquisition on the island is divided into these essential phases:

-• Reservation or Deposit Agreement: A preliminary agreement is signed and a deposit is paid to take the property off the market.
+• Reservation Agreement (Contrato de Reserva): A preliminary agreement is signed and a deposit is paid to take the property off the market.

-• Due Diligence: Legal and technical verification of the property (registries, liens, permits).
+• Due Diligence: Legal and technical verification of the property, checking registries, outstanding debts, and planning permissions.

-• Signing before a Notary: The sale is formalized with the Public Deed (Escritura) and the remaining balance is paid.
+• Signing before a Notary (Escritura): The sale is formalised with the Public Deed in front of a Spanish Notary, and the remaining balance is paid.

-• Property Registry: The deed is registered in the Property Registry to guarantee your ownership.
+• Property Registry: The deed is officially registered in the Spanish Land Registry to guarantee your full ownership.

 buying property in Lanzarote